huchiayu/huchiayu.github.io/_teaching/1_teaching.md

 - **Homework (5 assignments): 70%**

     - You are encouraged to discuss with your classmates!
 However, you must complete the homework independently.
+You are free to use textbooks, Google, Wikipedia, or even ChatGPT, but you are responsible for the correctness of your answers.

     - Homework is due a week after distribution.
 Late homework receives a 10% penalty per day (so zero after 10 days)